jeremymiller00/bokeh_tools/docs/medium_article.md

 The first part here creates a dataframe from the histogram data with the target variable counts, and left and rights edges of the bins.
 The second part creates a new column describing the bins interval.
 This will be useful when we call the HoverTool in Bokeh.

 Next we create a ColumnDataSource object in Bokeh.
-This is the object that Bokeh uses for much of its plotting capabilites.
+This is the object that Bokeh uses for much of its plotting capabilities.

 ```python
 src = ColumnDataSource(hist_df)